hamidatb/FluteVision/README.md

 - Vary hand position slightly between captures (helps the model generalize)
 - Capture at least 200-300 samples per key

 When training, more data usually means better accuracy.
-I train on all keys together rather than separately.
-If you add new keys later, you'll need to retrain.
+I train on all keys.

 For live recognition, make sure you have good lighting and keep your hands in frame.
-The predictions work best when you hold the fingering steady for a moment.

 ## Acknowledgments

-This project uses MediaPipe for hand landmark detection, scikit-learn for the Random Forest classifier, and OpenCV for the computer vision stuff.
+This project uses MediaPipe for hand landmark detection, scikit-learn for the Random Forest classifier, and OpenCV for the computer vision.